fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

-## 2 - Creating the Cashbox for the SCU
+## 2 - Creating the CashBox for the SCU

 ### Step 1 - Navigating